wonday/react-native-orientation-locker/README.md

 ```

 Add following to MainApplication.java
-(This will be added automatically by the react-native-link.
+(This will be added automatically by auto link.
 If not, please manually add the following )

 ```diff
 //...